 Out of Africa

 Oh Merryl Streep and Robert Redford, you both aged so well.
-Out of Africa garnered seven Academy Awards including Best Picture.
+Out of Africa is a film set in colonial Africa and garnered seven Academy Awards including Best Picture.
 The film follows the life of Karen Blixen, who establishes a coffee plantation in Africa.
-The film, based off of an autobiographical book of the same name shows Karen’s complicated life in Kenya, with a side twist of a young love affair with Robbie Red.
+This a one of the movies on this list that portrays parts of an African safari and is based off of an autobiographical book of the same name shows Karen’s complicated life in Kenya, with a side twist of a young love affair with Robbie Red.
 Check for it here!

 Queen of Katwe

 Chess is the escape from poverty for a young Ugandan woman living in Kampala.
-This film is the true story of girl defying the odds and her story of becoming a top chess champion.
+This movie is based on true events in Africa and tells of a girl defying the odds and her story of becoming a top chess champion.
 This is a must watch movie about Africa before heading to Uganda!

 The Gods Must be Crazy